Limych/ha-snowtire/README.md

 ### Manual installation

-1. Configure integration via Home Assistant GUI or via your `configuration.yaml` file using the configuration instructions below.
-1. Restart Home Assistant

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 1. If you do not have a `custom_components` directory (folder) there, you need to create it.
 1. In the `custom_components` directory (folder) create a new folder called `snowtire`.